-Statistics show that 4.1 billion records were exposed by data breaches in the first half of 2019.
-That number should shock and scare you.
+4.1 billion – that number signifies the number of records that were exposed by data breaches in the first half of 2019.
+That number is scary for every business.
 It often feels like the Good Guys simply can’t keep up with all of the techniques that hackers come up with.

 As technology advances, users expect more mobility.
 Customers want to be able to access their customer data from their smartphones.
-Workers often check emails or complete tasks from laptops in hotel rooms or coffee shops.
-We’re storing more data in the cloud so that it’s not tying up physical resources like desktop computers.
-All of these trends can put your company at risk for a data breach.
+Workers check emails and complete tasks from laptops in hotel rooms.
+More data is stored in the cloud with the goal of reducing strain on physical resources like desktop computers.
+While beneficial in many regards, these trends can put your company at risk for a data breach.

-Using the cloud and/or allowing remote access requires a different approach to network security.
-It’s time to learn more about the difference between perimeter and endpoint security.
+Using the cloud or allowing remote access requires a different approach to network security.
+It’s never been more important to be educated about the difference between perimeter and endpoint security.

 Perimeter Security: The Security You Know

-Most companies do a pretty good job of perimeter security because it’s the type of security that initially mattered the most.
+Most companies do a pretty good job of perimeter security because it’s the type of security that mattered the most once upon a time.
 It’s about setting up your perimeter so that people from outside your network can’t get in and access your data.

-In the past, employees typically worked in an office building, so the IT team only had to concern themselves with setting up this security around a single physical location.
-Customers may have been allowed into the network to utilize specific services, but they wouldn’t have been able to access any of the company’s private data, such as the things you’d find in shared folders or other user’s data.
+In the past, a vast majority of employees worked in an office space, so the IT team only had to concern themselves with setting up this security around a single physical location.
+Customers may have been allowed into the network to utilize specific services, but they wouldn’t have access to any of the company’s private data (such as the things you’d find in shared folders or other user’s data).

 Perimeter security is still important, but companies need to expand their ideas of the perimeter.

 Endpoint security is the security you have on the user’s end, whether attached to a smartphone, a laptop, or even the Internet of Things.
 Those who don’t have a deep knowledge of network security might assume that as long as an employee is signing into the company network using their login information that everything they do is secure.